ray-project/kuberay/apiserver/HACluster.md

 }'
 ```

-Note that template here has to be created using this [command](test/cluster//template/simple)
+Note that computeTemplate here has to be created using this [command](test/cluster//template/simple)

 Lets discuss the important pieces here:
 You need to specify annotation, that tells Ray that this is cluster with GCS fault tolerance